 If you are away from your home for long periods and leave the heat off, you may want a smaller toggle point to heat your home quicker and vice versa.

-Whatever your circumstances are, most machines are made to be adaptable to some point.
+Whatever your circumstances are, most machines are made to be adaptable to some degree.

 Is Auxiliary Heat More Expensive to Use?